z0mt3c/node-restify-validation/README.md

         res.send(req.params);
     });

-    // Checks the body of the request contains a json payload with a 'label' attribute server.put({url: '/products/:id/labels/:label', validation: {
+    // Checks the body of the request contains a json payload with a `person` object with the following attributes:
+    //   firstName - required
+    //   middle - optional
+    //   lastName - required
+    //   emails - optional array of email addresses with at most 5 elements server.put({url: '/products/:id/labels/:label', validation: {
       resources: {
         id: { isRequired: true, isNatural: true },